dessa-oss/atlas/contrib-software-licenses/README.txt

 react-transition-group, rst-selector-parser, serialize-javascript,
 source-map, sprintf-js, tmpl, topo, tough-cookie, and amdefine.

+The file LICENSE-CC-BY contains the Creative Commons Attribution license, which applies to caniuse-lite.

 The file LICENSE-ISC.txt contains the ISC license, which applies to the following software packages: helper-fsm, abbrev, aproba, are-we-there-yet, ast-types-flow, block-stream, boolbase,